Affiliate links on Android Authority may earn us a commission. Learn more.

 How to make a new or existing post on Facebook shareable

 Facebook encourages us to share everything about our lives, but some things are best suited to particular audiences.
 For example, your mother or your boss doesn’t need to know about that amazing party you went to last night, where you were so drunk that you went home with a traffic cone.
-So when posting something, ask yourself, “who needs to see this and who doesn’t?”
-Here’s a rundown on the various Facebook privacy settings and how to make a Facebook post shareable.
+When posting something, ask yourself, “who needs to see this and who doesn’t?”
+Here’s a rundown on the various Facebook privacy settings and how to make a Facebook post public.

 To set a Facebook privacy setting to make it shareable, open the Facebook post box in either the desktop website or the mobile app, and click the small Public box below your name.
 This will show you the various privacy settings available.
 Choose one, and it will update the post.